Kelta-King/Project-AI-AR/README.md

 <img src='https://github.com/Kelta-King/Project-AI-AR/blob/main/Assets/Audio/ARbot1.jpeg' height='300'>
 </p>

-I hope you like it. :star: this repo it if you like.
+I hope you like it. :star: star this repo if you like.